A Faithful Transformation

-The building’s structure has been stripped back to enable new heating and ventilation systems to be carefully integrated, while new acoustic ceiling and floor construction ensure the building complies with the latest standards and building regulations.
+The building’s structure has been stripped back to enable new heating and ventilation systems to be carefully integrated, whilst new acoustic ceiling and floor construction ensure the building complies with the latest standards and Building Regulations.

-Externally, the original stonework has been carefully renovated, the double-height feature bay window to the western façade completely rebuilt, and high-quality Heritage range UPVC windows have been fitted throughout the apartments.
+Externally the original stonework has been carefully renovated, the double-height feature bay window to the western façade completely rebuilt and high-quality Heritage range UPVC windows fitted throughout the apartments.
 Existing slates have been reused as part of the re-roofing of the building, and the roof space benefits from high levels of insulation.